boristsr/gdcorner-website/_documentation/rushhour/80-troubleshooting-vehicle-importer.md

 {% include youtube.html video="D5Yt90k7Xww" time=158 %}

-## The brake calipers are poking through the wheels and rotating
+## The Brake Calipers Are Poking Through the Wheels and Rotating

 If you have prepped brake calipers in Blender, you need to ensure there are no physics bodies created for them in Unreal.
 To do this:
 - Open the Physics Asset, `PHYS_YourVehicleName`